Infant Twins Traveling With Parents Were Drenched In Urine And Buried Under Piles Of Clothes, Police Say

 — WOWK 13 News (@WOWK13News) March 21, 2018

 Versailles Police Lt.
-Michael Fortney speaking to WKYT, said crimes involving children was always too difficult to take.
+Michael Fortney speaking to WKYT, said crimes involving children are always too difficult to take.

 “When you deal with crimes against children, it really hits home.
 All of us are parents or aunts, uncles, brothers, sisters, so it hits home.”